khalil5754/khalil5754.github.io/_posts/2022-09-29-your-new-blog-post.md

 Another post I can't wait to write is about my process on deciding which statistical correlation technique was the right choice to use.
 Spoiler: I decided on a Granger Causality and CCF Analysis, but first I went through Pearson, Kenneth, and Spearman correlation coefficient equations.
 It turned out there's a lot more ways to test for correlation than I thought.

-It may need to be broken up into two posts (look out for the Granger Causality one), but hopefully I can get that up soon!
+It may need to be broken up into two posts (look out for the Granger Causality one, it'll be a doozy), but hopefully I can get that up soon!

 Signing off,